How We Pray for the Nations

 • What do Christians and churches there need?

-• What present realities should shape prayer without turning the guide into a news report?
+• What current conditions should shape prayer without turning the guide into a news report?

 • What can I ask God to do?